Has there been a paradigm shift in the balance between Thinking and Feeling?

 What needs to stop is gender-based goals in college admissions, fields of study, and in occupations.
 Stop gender-based goals in all organizations and professions.
 The old values of merit, fairness to all, and equal opportunity should prevail.

-What needs to stop is indoctrination training to instill ideas (including most that fall under the notion of social justice) that are at odds with clear Thinking and rational problem-solving and decision-making.
+For example.
+What also needs to stop is indoctrination training to instill ideas (including most that fall under the perverted notion of social justice) that are at odds with clear Thinking and rational problem-solving and decision-making.

 Parting Words – What Can be Done?

 In closing his book Dr. Saad offered the following: